wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 == Changelog ==

+= 0.1.8 =

+* Type 'website' was being used as default for all the urls beside posts.
+This is wrong.
+According to Facebook Open Graph specification only the homepage should be 'website' and all the other contents must bu 'article'.
+This was fixed.
+* On Category and Tags pages, their descriptions, if not blank, are used for the og:description tag.
+* If the description comes out empty, the title is used on this tag.

 = 0.1.7 =

 * Changed the plugin priority, so that it shows up as late as possible on the <head> tag, and it won't be override by another plugin's Open Graph implementation, because other plugins usually don't allow to disable the tags.
 If you want to keep a specific tag from another plugin, you can just disable that tag on this plugin options.

 = 0.1.6 =

-* Settings link now shows up on the plugins list
+* Settings link now shows up on the plugins list.
-* Small fix to ensure admin functions only are running when on the admin interface
+* Small fix to ensure admin functions only are running when on the admin interface.
-* Some admin options now only show up when the tag is set to be included
+* Some admin options now only show up when the tag is set to be included.

 = 0.1.5 =

 * Fixed the way Categories and Tags pages links were being retrieved that would cause an error on WP 3.0
-* Added the option to use a Custom text as homepage og:description instead of the Website Tagline
+* Added the option to use a Custom text as homepage og:description instead of the Website Tagline.
-* Fixed a bug that wouldn't allow to uncheck the og:image tag
+* Fixed a bug that wouldn't allow to uncheck the og:image tag.

 = 0.1.4 =

-* Shortcodes are now stripped from og:description
+* Shortcodes are now stripped from og:description.
-* Changed og:app_id and og:admins not to be included by default
+* Changed og:app_id and og:admins not to be included by default.

 = 0.1.3 =

-* Just fixing some typos
+* Just fixing some typos.

 = 0.1.2 =

-* Fixing a bug for themes that do not support post thumbnail
+* Fixing a bug for themes that do not support post thumbnail.

 = 0.1.1 =

-* Adding Open Graph Namespace to the HTML tag
+* Adding Open Graph Namespace to the HTML tag.

 = 0.1 =

-* First release
+* First release.